Resolution on Amendments to Indemnification Resolution

 Defense Costs.
 Indiana University shall bear the cost of defending the Indemnified Person in the Action by, at its option:

-2. Upon making a determination that a Person is an Indemnified Person under this Resolution, the University may reimburse the Indemnified Person for the reasonable costs and expenses, including reasonable attorneys’ fees, actually paid or incurred by the Indemnified Person in connection with proceedings related to the defense or settlement of an Action.
-Counsel chosen by the Indemnified Party must be approved by Indiana University, in its sole discretion; or
+- Upon making a determination that a Person is an Indemnified Person under this Resolution, the University may reimburse the Indemnified Person for the reasonable costs and expenses, including reasonable attorneys’ fees, actually paid or incurred by the Indemnified Person in connection with proceedings related to the defense or settlement of an Action.
+Counsel chosen by the Indemnified Person must be approved by Indiana University, in its sole discretion; or

-3. Where it is unclear at the outset of an Action whether a Person is entitled to indemnity under this Resolution, the University may retain separate counsel for a Person and pay the reasonable costs and expenses of the Person’s defense, including reasonable attorneys’ fees, while a matter is pending prior to a Final Judgment.
+- Where it is unclear at the outset of an Action whether a Person is entitled to indemnity under this Resolution, the University may retain separate counsel for a Person and pay the reasonable costs and expenses of the Person’s defense, including reasonable attorneys’ fees, while a matter is pending prior to a Final Judgment.
 In these circumstances, the Person shall enter into an agreement with Indiana University agreeing to repay such costs and expenses if he or she is ultimately determined not to be entitled to indemnification under this Resolution.

 D. Indemnified Person’s Right to Retain Separate Counsel.